Trieste: Transport

-Maritime transport
+Maritime

-Trieste's maritime location and its former long-term status as part of the Austrian and, between 1867 and 1918, Austro-Hungarian empires, made the Port of Trieste the major commercial port for much of the landlocked areas of central Europe.
+Trieste's maritime location and its former long-term status as part of the Austrian Empire—later the Austro-Hungarian Empire—made the Port of Trieste the major commercial port for much of the landlocked areas of central Europe.
 In the 19th century, a new port district known as the Porto Nuovo was built northeast of the city centre.

 Significant volumes of goods pass through the container, steel works and oil terminals, all located to the south of the city centre.
 After many years of stagnation, a change in the leadership placed the port on a steady growth path, recording a 40% increase in shipping traffic as of 2007.

 Today the port of Trieste is one of the largest Italian ports and next to Gioia Tauro the only deep water port in the central Mediterranean for seventh generation container ships.